Airspace Integration Trials

-We are establishing an Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.
+We have established an Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.

 The programme builds on the potential for innovation under New Zealand’s current Civil Aviation Rules.
-It will provide the mechanism for Government to work with leading, innovative domestic and international industry partners to test and demonstrate Unmanned Aircraft for a range of purposes including passenger transport, cargo delivery, agricultural services, and hazard management and monitoring services.
+It provides the mechanism for Government to work with leading, innovative domestic and international industry partners to test and demonstrate unmanned aircraft for a range of purposes including passenger transport, cargo delivery, agricultural services, and hazard management and monitoring services.

-In early 2020, the Government announced it had signed an MOU with Wisk to support the establishment of a world-first passenger transport trial of Cora, their self-flying, all-electric air taxi in Canterbury, New Zealand.
+The Government signed an MOU with Wisk to support the establishment of a world-first passenger transport trial of Cora, their self-flying, all-electric air taxi in Canterbury, New Zealand.